ElAouane/interview-test-devops/01_automation_test/Docker/README.md

     - `docker container ls`

 I can check the port exposed for the container and retrieving docker IP..
-I can brows docker IP on the port exposed to visualise apache landing page.
+I can browse docker IP on the port exposed to visualise apache landing page.